Per User/Month (List)

 Accepting First Offer

 Salesforce's initial quote is never the best available.
-Always counter — the Business Desk (internal review team) has significant latitude.
-Push back even when told "this is the best rate for a customer your size."
+Always counter.
+The Business Desk has significant latitude.

 Ignoring Renewal Uplifts

-Many contracts have 5–10% annual price escalators baked in.
-If not capped or negotiated out, a $500K deal becomes $605K+ within three years without adding a single user.
+Many contracts have 5-10% annual price escalators baked in.
+A $500K deal becomes $605K+ within three years without adding a single user.

 Over-Committing on Volume

-Salesforce may project aggressive growth ("you'll surely need 20% more licenses next year").
+Salesforce may project aggressive growth.
 Only buy for actual needs now.
 You can always add more later at a locked-in discount rate.

 A "blended discount" across products can hide that one component is barely discounted.
-Insist on per-product pricing and discounts in writing so you can evaluate and drop each independently.
+Insist on per-product pricing in writing.

 Not Using Independent Benchmarks

-Without third-party pricing intelligence, you're negotiating blind.
-Salesforce's reps may not know — or admit — how low other customers have paid.
+Without third-party pricing intelligence, you are negotiating blind.
 Bring independent data to the table.

 Forgetting About Indirect Access